OPSILab/data-model-mapper/frontend/docs/usage.md

 ## Config accordion

-The config settings can be modified by writing them on the [Config file](../backend/config.js) once you install the Data model mapper, however you can set your transform config template for each mapper record.
+The config settings can be modified by writing them on the **Config file** in the *backend* folder once you install the Data model mapper, however you can set your transform config template for each mapper record.
 Go down to the *Config* accordion and click it.

 ![](images/config.png)